 Your business credit can determine whether you’ll get approved for a loan or credit card for your company as well as its interest rate.
 This is why you should start building your credit as soon as you start your company and continually strive to improve it.
 If you notice something’s amiss, contact the credit agencies and ask that the error be corrected.

-If you follow these steps for building and establishing your credit, you’ll likely be able to score lower interest rates and better loan terms for your business.
+If you follow these steps for building and establishing your credit — including applying for the market’s top business credit cards — you’ll likely be able to score lower interest rates and better loan terms for your business.